ravisankar-PIO/devopsonibmi/git-Intro.md

-git push # to push the committed files to the remote branch git config --global user.name 'Ravisankar Pandian' # to add name for the github? git config --global user.email 'ravi@ravi.com' # to add email for the github?
+git push # to push the committed files to the remote branch git config --global user.name 'Ravisankar Pandian' # to add name for the github? git config --global user.email 'ravi@ravi.com' # to add email for the github? git log --graph --decorate --oneline # to display the git structure git reset --hard HEAD~1 # to undo the last done commit git reset --soft HEAD~1 # ???? git reset HEAD~1 # to undo the last commit and set -1 position back git revert HEAD # to plop another commit(C3) after the current commit(C2), but this C3 will be a replica of C1 git branch bugfix # to create a new branch called bugfix git checkout bugfix # to move the HEAD to the bugfix branch git checkout -b bugfix # combines the above two steps into one git branch -f bugfix HEAD~1 # move the current branch to a position -1 from HEAD

 ```
 ## Cheat Sheet